pavelfilippi/building-good-tests/index.md

 * Establishes a consistent means of determining what state the test subject should be in while the tests for that scenario are running.
 * The test subject reflects the desired behavior after a certain process is performed (e.g. I should be on the landing page after logging in).
 * You can group tests more effectively (see next point).
+* Each test case is responsible for only a single thing, which is much simpler and easier to manage.

 ### Group tests based on what they're testing